saedMuhamed/nested-comment-system/README.md

-# Nested comment Sys in prisma
+# Nested comment System  prisma

 ### this is how advanced comments work in modern apps